UkashFarooq/UkashFarooq/README.md

 - 👯 I’m looking to collaborate on Projects.

-- 💬 Talk to me about Freelancing Opportunities, AI, ML, Python and Frontend.
+- 💬 Talk to me about Freelancing Opportunities, AI, ML, and Python.

 - 📫 How to reach me **ukashfarooq10@gmail.com**